 No. Following an April 18th court ruling overturning the federal mandate, masks are no longer required at Harry Reid International airport or on airplanes.

 Are Masks Required at the Pool in Las Vegas?
 Or Outdoors at all?

-No. All outdoor areas are exempt from mask requirements, although businesses have the option to adopt stricter policies when deemed necessary.
+No. Masks are not required outdoors, although businesses have the option to adopt stricter policies when deemed necessary.

 Status of COVID in Clark County

-Only time will tell, however, it appears Clark County has turned the corner with both daily case counts and test positivity declining in recent weeks.
-For up-to-date reporting on pandemic figures in Nevada, we suggest checking out this dashboard put together by the Nevada Independant.
+For up-to-date reporting on pandemic figures in Nevada, we suggest checking out this dashboard put together by the Nevada Independent.

 Hopefully, we were able to clear up where masks are currently required in Las Vegas.
-As the delta wave subsides, and vaccinations pick up, we’re hopeful for a more normal and maskless version of Las Vegas in the near future!
+As the Omicron wave subsides, and vaccinations pick up, we’re hopeful Las Vegas stays maskless for the foreseeable future.

 Feature Image: ©Yarkovoy at 123RF.com